lookmomnohands/laughing-chainsaw/README.md

 ## Repository Contents

 - **StartMenuTweaks**: A collection of files and settings for customizing the Windows Start Menu.
-- **wgetStartMenus.lookmomnohands**: A PowerShell script that downloads the latest Start Menu tweaks and installs the HP Image Assistant.
+- **wgetStartMenus.ps1**: A PowerShell script that downloads the latest Start Menu tweaks and installs the HP Image Assistant.

 ## Getting Started